 1. Short and sweet copy is an awesome UX

-Whether it’s writing for search engine optimization, or if it’s wanting to boast yourself a little too much, there’s too many sites these days that are loaded with copy.
+Whether it’s writing for search engine optimization, or if it’s wanting to boast yourself a little too much, there are too many sites these days that are loaded with a copy.
 In reality, there’s no real need for so much copy.
 Your users are intelligent, and they also have a seriously short attention span.
 If they can’t scan your site in under 5 seconds, there’s a good chance you’re going to lose them.

 Here are two great examples from the HR Consulting Industry.
 Can you notice the difference smart copy makes?
 (You'll want to click the image to enlarge)

 The chances that the majority of your users are going to read all of your copy, word for word, is extremely slim.
-By developing your copy to allow for scannability and by highlighting key areas the viewer should focus on, you have a much better chance to convert a lead, or to simply have your user stick around a bit longer.
+By developing your copy to allow for scannability and by highlighting key areas the viewer should focus on, you have a much better chance to convert a lead, or simply have your user stick around a bit longer.